Living up to the hype: Dressel wins 1st individual gold

 ”I wasn’t worried about anything,” Dressel said. ”During the race there’s only so much you can do.
 Whatever’s going to happen is going to happen.
 I stuck to my race plan so if it got me first, OK, if it got me second, OK.”

-The two have developed quite a rivalry.
-Chalmers won at the 2016 Rio de Janeiro Games, where Dressel was sixth, but the American won the last two world championships, with Chalmers finishing second in 2019.

-“We do enjoy racing against each other and we do bring the best out of each other,” Chalmers said.
-“It’s almost a relief to get it done with now.”

-The bronze was claimed by Russian swimmer Kliment Kolesnikov (47.44), who added to his silver in the 100 backstroke.
+The bronze was claimed by Russia’s Kliment Kolesnikov (47.44), who added to his silver in the 100 backstroke.

-The first three gold medals of Dressel’s career were all in the relays — two in Rio, another in the 4×100 free relay at the Tokyo Games.
+The first three gold medals of Dressel’s career were all in the relays – two in Rio de Janeiro, another in the 4×100 free relay at the Tokyo Games.

 Now, he’s got one of his own.